skypher/disclosure/README.md

 The trust paradox continues.
 For all we know, crop circles could be alien propaganda tools.
 We may never truly know if there are any "good guys."
 The Alien Intervention Table is mostly grim.
 Full disclosure is the best shot at discerning the good from the bad.
 As time goes on and disclosure probably continues, aliens and their technology will be ever more at the forefront of public awareness.
 The risk for hysteria increases, unless of course the government has reason not to care about panic: maybe we are all going to be dead soon, anyway.
 Maybe they have good news, but want to hold back on the good news because they want to run a psyop first.
 I do not like the prospects, considering the reported mutilations, etc. Hypothetically, even a malevolent alien race would protect us in some cases so it can keep doing evil deeds.

 In any case, reliable information is imperative for individual survival.
 The public continues to be fed baloney.
 If you are going to drip information to prevent hysteria, each drip must be true.
 Everything needs to add up; past, present, and future.
 Otherwise it all looks like a psyop or intentionally careless management of what portends to be the most significant event in human history.

+My fellow Americans, join me in ignorance: behold the heavens through our great nation's lens of plausible deniability.

 ------